 2. Seek proper medical attention.
 If you even suspect you or your loved ones may be hurt, your first priority should be getting any potential injuries treated as soon as possible.

 3. Remain at the scene.
 There are a number of reasons not to flee the scene of an accident, both ethical and practical.
-Fleeing the accident is wrong, and also makes you look incredibly guilty and callous.
-Even if the accident is your fault, fleeing will only make you look worse, and all but destroy any chance you might have had to defend yourself.
+Fleeing an accident is wrong and also makes you look incredibly guilty and callous.
+Even if the accident is your fault, fleeing will only make you look worse and all but destroy any chance you might have had to defend yourself.

 4. Call the police.
 While not all accidents require police involvement, if there is substantial damage to people or property, it’s a good idea to have the police come and assess the scene.
 It may also be necessary to call the police if someone is out of control or if you believe there may be a criminal element to the accident (i.e., the other driver seems intoxicated).
 However, if you’re involved in a minor fender-bender, it’s generally sufficient to exchange personal information with the other driver and let the insurance companies hash it out.

 5. Get vital information.
 Again, it’s easy to overlook the importance of obtaining information after an accident, but it’s crucial when it comes time to deal with what happened.
 If you’re unable to get the information yourself for any reason, have someone else record the names, phone numbers, addresses, and insurance information of everyone involved in the accident.